luis198327/naughts-and-crosses/README.md

 + A message to confirm whose turn it is each time.
 + Input validation.
 Warnings will be provided to the user if their input:
-    + Is off the grid and will provide a relevant message to confirm this and to ask for a new selection from the player
+    + Is off the grid and will provide a relevant message to confirm this and to ask for a new selection from the player.

     ![alt text](https://github.com/luis198327/naughts-and-crosses/blob/main/assets/images/validation-out-of-range1.JPG)